gissleh/sarfya/README.md

 I developed this tool to be able to efficiently find the usages of Na'vi words in canon and approved examples.

-It is not yet ready for prime time, but I am sharing it for local testing and demonstration.

-The web frontend is held together by duct tape, tsatseng lu hì'ang apxay!
+The svelte frontend is held together by duct tape, and it is only meant for editing the content in the `data/` folder for now.

 ## License

 The project code and annotations in `./data` falls under the ISC license.
 The text used in `./data` is the property of their original authors.

-## Quick Start
+## Instructions

+### Dev (read/write) server

 You need Go >= 1.18 to run the backend.